 Book Checkout and Policies

 Kindergarten and first grade students may check out one book per library visit, second grade students may check out two books per visit, third, fourth, and fifth grade students may check out up to three books per visit.

 Children are taught proper book care starting in Kindergarten.
 Students are encouraged to keep their library books in their bookbags when not reading them in order to keep them safe.
 This policy also helps students keep track of their library books.

 Children are responsible for keeping their library books safe from damage or loss.
 If a book is damaged or lost, children are responsible for paying for the book.
 Please help your child keep his/her library books safe.

 Collection and Focus

 Our up-to-date, balanced collection includes approximately 15,000 items which include books, periodicals, books on tape and CD, interactive books, videos or DVDs, and professional books and materials.
 Our Reference Collection supports all areas of the curriculum as outlined in the Sunshine State Standards with up-to-date, relevant information.
-Our library has twelve student computers which students and staff use to access our collection.
-Internet access is available on all computers as well as access to an electronic encyclopedia and Accelerated Reader.
+Our library has six student computers which students and staff use to access our collection.
+Internet access is available on all computers as well as access to an electronic encyclopedia.
 Our Professional Collection consists of approximately 250 books and other materials.